sannihithatummala23/RomanNumeralConverter/README.md

 #####Steps to run the project

 >1.
-Run the shell script available in the GitHub Project(https://github.com/sannihithatummala23/DevOps) to automate the above steps
+Run the 'automation-script' shell script available in the GitHub Project(https://github.com/sannihithatummala23/DevOps) to automate the above steps.
 >2.
 Deploy prometheus by executing the docker command:
 $docker run -d --name prometheus -p 9090:9090 -v {path_to_file}/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 Note: The above step needs to be executed after the shell script, as the CLuster-IP of the roman-numeral-deploy pod needs to be updated at: